Jonathan0wh/WeatherWidget/README.md

 - [x] Ask for geolocation pemission, detect the geolocation of the user device, and show the current weather and forecast.

   > This project uses [Weatherbit](https://www.weatherbit.io/) API as the data source.
-Unfortunately, [Weatherbit](https://www.weatherbit.io/) does not provide pollen/pollen count information and highest/lowerest temperature for 7-day forecast
+Unfortunately, [Weatherbit](https://www.weatherbit.io/) does not provide pollen/pollen count information.

 - [x] Accessible for screen readers
 - [x] Pulls the location weather from an API [Weatherbit](https://www.weatherbit.io/) for a list of public weather APIs that you could use)